 4. The application must be approved by the grant administrator.
-This is attested by means of a form signed by the project manager and the grant administrator’s authorised representative (usually the head of department, prefekt).
+This is attested by means of either digital signatures in the Foundation’s application system or a form signed by the project manager and the grant administrator’s authorised representative (usually the head of department, prefekt).
 This form is downloaded from the application system.
-The signed form must be uploaded to the application system at the same time as the funding application is submitted.
+The digital signatures or the undersigned form must be enclosed with the application form at the same time as the funding application is submitted.
 Applications that have not been signed by the project manager and the grant administrator’s authorised representative will not be processed.
 See more about what signing means under the heading ’Signatures’.

 5. The project manager is responsible for work on the publication.
 The project manager is also the contact person for the publication vis-à-vis the Foundation and the grant administrator when the application is generated, during the assessment period and after a funding decision has been made.